adrianoes/appium-and-robotframework-expandtesting_mobile/README.md

 # Tips:

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- I fixed [StaleElementReferenceException](https://www.selenium.dev/documentation/webdriver/troubleshooting/errors/#staleelementreferenceexception) by implementing "Sleep 5" in the places I thought it was necessary.